tlevine/dada.pink/user-2015-music-video-plots/index.md

          xlab='', ylab='', main='')

 The result is a blank canvas with a coordinate system configured exactly as we want.

-Now we can start adding things on top.
+#### Add elements to your video.
+Video is a series of frames, and each frame is a plot.

 ![](annotated-fms-screenshot.png)

+Draw rectangles
-Video is a series of frames, and each frame is a plot.
-Draw rectangles with the `rect` function, lines with the `lines` function, faces with the `face` function, and so on.
+with the `rect` function, lines with the `lines` function, faces with the `face` function, and so on.